SmartEVSE/SmartEVSE-3/docs/operation.md

 * This setting applies in Smart or Solar mode only.
 * In addition to other limits (Mains, MaxCircuit), the charging current will be restricted to ensure that the total current across all phases does not exceed the SumMains setting.
 * If you are unsure how to configure this, it is recommended to leave the setting at its default value.

+# Locking the keys below the LCD screen

+The keys below the LCD screen can be locked/unlocked:
+* By pressing middle and right key at boot, or
+* By checking/unchecking the LCDLock box in the webserver screen.